fasiha/texshade-py/README.md

 done
 ```

 #### Original DEM
 ![original downsampled](tutorial/orig.png.small.png)

 #### Tex-shaded DEM
 ![tex-shaded downsampled](tutorial/scaled.png.small.png)

+> I hope the tutorial scripts above, `convert.py`, `demo.py`, and `postprocess.py` (and the script below), are reusable!
+They should be readily adaptable to a wide variety of data and applications.

 ### Spatial filtering and fast-convolution for low-memory usage
 When we called `texshadeFFT` above, Python computed the two-dimensional FFT of the *entire* elevation array.
 This means that your computer had enough memory to store